tdonker/domain-driven-design-links/README.md

-# domain-driven-design-links
-A personal collection of useful links and resources related to Domain Driven Design

 # The philosophy of Domain Driven Design

 Treating DDD as a recipe.
 DDD it isn’t a way, a method of how to do things.
 It’s a mindset to design an application.
 And it’s a very simple mindset: the application **Design** is **Driven** by the business **Domain**.
 There are no steps of how to do DDD and there isn’t a formula you can learn.
 What you can learn from Eric Evans or other DDD experts is how they approached a problem, but nobody can give you a sure recipe of how to do things.